19hours/sg-statutes/Acts/Bankruptcy Act.md

 (4) If within the time referred to in subsection (3) —

-(a) notice is served on the Sheriff of a bankruptcy petition having been presented against or by the debtor; and
+(a) notice is served on the Sheriff of a bankruptcy application having been made against or by the debtor; and

-(b) a bankruptcy order is made against the debtor thereon or on any other petition of which the Sheriff has notice,
+(b) a bankruptcy order is made against the debtor thereon or on any other application of which the Sheriff has notice,

 the Sheriff shall deduct the costs of and incidental to the execution and pay the balance to the Official Assignee, who shall be entitled to retain the same as against the execution creditor.